sangupta/colors/README.md

 host details on color models.
 References to the same are mentioned at various places all over the code.

+CSS3 colors are also available in `RGB` format using the `CSS3Colors` class.
+Usage is as simple
+as: `CMY cmy = CSS3Colors.ORANGE.cmy();`.
+Detailed examples are available below.

 ## Usage examples

 ```java